 Purpose and Objectives of the Rule(s)

 4. Identify the behavior and frequency of behavior that the proposed rules are designed to alter.

-The specific topics and purpose of the proposed rules are set forth below:
+The specific topics that the proposed rules address, and the purpose of the proposed rules are set forth below: